Srivalli-3103/my-new-home-organization-ideas/README.md

 # my-new-home-organization-ideas
-e commerce website for home organization ideas using React+typescript
+e-Commerce website for home organization ideas using React+Typescript